 Premenstrual syndrome (PMS) can cause various symptoms before periods.
-In some women the symptoms can badly affect their quality of life at that time.
+In some women the symptoms can badly affect their quality of life.
 Various treatment options are available.

 What is the premenstrual syndrome?